Key Partners

 Abstract:

-Despite undeniable advancements in the literature and practical initiatives related to food sovereingty,(agro) biodiversity conservation, fair trade, agroecology and sustainable food systems, he symbolic and linguistic dimensions of food continue to be rarely incorporated.
+Despite undeniable advancements in the literature and practical initiatives related to food sovereingty,(agro) biodiversity conservation, fair trade, agroecology and sustainable food systems, the symbolic and linguistic dimensions of food continue to be rarely incorporated.
 By exploring the case of Mayan-Tsotsil and Tseltal foods in the Southeast of Mexico, this talk discusses how the cultural aspects, such as Indigenous language and symbolic meanings of food, play a crucial role in addressing ongoing issues of food colonialism, the lack of sovereignty, and food inequity among Indigenous communities.

 Seminar host: